 Thunder Mountain: It is in the Coconino National Forest, north of highway 89a.
 Take Dry Creek road to Thunder Mountain Road, go about .6 miles then turn into the trailhead to the left.
 Take a short hike which will take behind the red rocks for total darkness.

 Sugarloaf Summit: Also in the Coconino National Forest, north of highway 89a, but the road to the trailhead starts from Coffee Pot drive.
 The trailhead is actually on Buena Vista Drive.
-Another short hike takes to one of the best star viewing spots.
+Another short hike takes us to one of the best star viewing spots.

-Astronomy clubs: Another way to experience the Sedona starry night it to attend an event hosted by the area Astronomy clubs.
+Astronomy clubs: Another way to experience the Sedona starry night is to attend an event hosted by the area Astronomy clubs.
 Go to the Astronomers of the Verde Valley at http://www.astroverde.org/ to get more information and to check their event calendar.
 You can also try Sirius Lookers.

 We recently went with Sedona Stargazing on their tour into the night skies.
 Read about it here.